×

 Nonsurgical Treatment

 According to the American Academy of Orthopaedic Surgeons, approximately 80 to 90 percent of patients with sciatica get better over time without surgery, typically within several weeks.
-Nonsurgical treatment is aimed at helping you manage your pain without long-term use of medications:
+Nonsurgical treatment is aimed at helping you manage your pain without long-term use of medications.
+Nonsurgical treatment methods for sciatica include:

 • Heat or ice